sbastidasr/Notebooks/js.md

 ### MOdule

--Varuables defined in a module are only visible in the module -FUnctions can be used to contain modules
+- Varuables defined in a module are only visible in the module
+- FUnctions can be used to contain modules

 ### Singletons

--Objects instantiated *once*
+- Objects instantiated *once*
--can be created with object notation
+- can be created with object notation
--Another way of writing a singleton.(using closures)
+- Another way of writing a singleton.(using closures)

 ```js
 var singleton = function(){